 (abstract guidelines below).
 The scientific board will select the topics for oral presentations or posters depending on the abstracts.
 Renowned international keynote speakers will provide a high-quality scientific framework.

 The seminar will be opened with a welcome reception on Tuesday evening and conclude Friday at noon.

-Deadline for registration is December 10th, 2021
+Deadline extension for registration is April 4th, 2022